 "Your pregnancy leave may be covered by your employer, inasmuch as you can receive short-term disability income.
 Additionally, your premium or disability payments — one or the other — will be taxed.
 If you really want to plan ahead (and have this option) you can use deductions from your wages, set up through your payroll department, to cover the cost of a pre-tax premium,” Sarah Nieschalk, the assistant vice president of servicing at

-an extra $600 in stimulus checks, per Forbes.
 4 If You Took Paid Maternity Leave Or Paid Family Leave

 If you are not offered paid time off through your employer, or your employer isn’t mandated to offer paid family leave, you can use your sick, vacation, and/or holiday time.
 “Typically people try to